mindspore-ai/docs/tutorials/source_en/parallel/multiple_copy.md

 In this step, we need to define the loss function and the training process, and in this section two interfaces need to be called to configure the gradient accumulation:

 - First the LossCell needs to be defined.
 In this case the `nn.WithLossCell` interface is called to wrap the network and loss functions.
-- It is then necessary to wrap a layer of `mindspore.parallel.MicroBatchInterleaved` around the LossCell and specify interleave_num size of 2.
+- It is then necessary to wrap a layer of `mindspore.parallel.nn.MicroBatchInterleaved` around the LossCell and specify interleave_num size of 2.
 Refer to the relevant interfaces in the overview of this chapter for more details.

 Finally, the `AutoParallel` wraps `net` and sets the parallel mode to semi-automatic parallel mode.